-Victoria, B.C.’s Tiny has announced that it has re-acquired a majority stake in Pixel Union, a leading partner in the Shopify ecosystem.
+Victoria’s Tiny Capital has re-acquired a majority stake in Pixel Union, a leading partner in the Shopify ecosystem.

 Pixel Union started out building themes for Tumblr in 2008, but after witnessing the growth of the e-commerce industry, they switched their focus and introduced their first theme into the Shopify marketplace in 2011.

 On April 1, 2019 (no joke), Tiny Capital led a round of investment alongside Freemark Partners, Saltwater, and Syrus Partners to repurchase Teligence Capital’s shares in Pixel Union and committed an additional $25 million to acquire other businesses in the Shopify ecosystem.

 “It’s clear that e-commerce is the future, but many people miss just how early in the story we still are.
 In 2018, only 14% of total retail sales happened online.
 That volume is set to more than double in the next decade and we want to help make that happen,” said Andrew Wilkinson, Chairman of Tiny Capital.